Don we now our fun and festive holiday apparel!

 This year, to help you completely “sleigh” the holidays, I have created two fun t-shirt designs that “yule” absolutely love: a Snowflake and Santa Holiday Shirt!

 With just a t-shirt, some cute die-cut, wooden templates, and some Tulip Color ColorShot Fabric Spray Paint, you can have some fun creating festive shirts for the holiday season!
-(Fabric spray paint for this DIY project was gifted to me by Tulip Color.)
+(Fabric spray paint for this the Snowflake Shirt was gifted to me by Tulip Color.)
 It’s also super easy to make!

 These shirts make for a great family holiday project (how cute would these be for a family photo?!), gifts for a friend, or even just a fun treat for your “elf”.

 Read on to learn how to make some festive Snowflake and Santa Holiday Shirts!

 - A t-shirt